use-ink/ink-docs/docs/datastructures/storage-in-metadata.md

 end up inside a `leaf`.
-Because of [`Packed`](https://docs.rs/ink_storage_traits/4.0.0-beta.1/ink_storage_traits/trait.Packed.html) encoding, leafs can share the same storage key, and in order to reach them you'd need fetch and decode the whole storage cell under this key.
+Because of [`Packed`](https://docs.rs/ink_storage_traits/4.0.0-beta.1/ink_storage_traits/trait.Packed.html) encoding, leafs can share the same storage key, and in order to reach them you'd need to fetch and decode the whole storage cell under this key.

 A `root_key` is meant to either be used to directly access a `Packed` storage field or to serve as the base key for calculating the actual keys needed to access values in